kensiprell/bootstrap-framework/README.md

     |    |    |    |    |    background-variant.less
     |    |    |    |    |    etc.

+### User Tasks

+The plugin comes with two tasks that show Bootstrap Framework versions.

+#### Current Version
+The command below shows the version configured in your ```build.gradle``` file.

+    gradle bootstrapFrameworkCurrentVersion

+#### Default Version
+The command below shows the default version used by the plugin.

+    gradle bootstrapFrameworkDefaultVersion

 ### Asset Pipeline Usage

 The remaining sections demonstrate how to include the Bootstrap Framework in your application using the asset-pipeline-core plugin and its less-asset-pipeline module.